 Another possibility - and I'm afraid there's not much left after this one - is that we stay with and process what's so very difficult and exhausting, and so very real.

 It's essential to add that we shouldn't identify ourselves with the energies of the collective unconscious.
 The one is that we allow ourselves to feel and, simultaneously, be awake and alert and look at where we're open and vulnerable in a moment.
-The second is that we fall into feelings of helplessness and the whole spectrum of the victim's archetype energy; we need to distance ourselves from that.
+The second is that we fall into feelings of helplessness and the whole spectrum of the victim archetype; we must distance ourselves from that.

-At times of collective suffering, it makes the most sense to be aware and present but at the same time detached enough that each of us can carry what's ours.
+At times of collective suffering, it makes the most sense to be aware and present but simultaneously detached enough that we can carry what's ours.

 Our emotional body needs to be supported, and as humans we do that mostly by being in touch with other people and talking about things.